M1tchster/Img2C/README.md

 It will output a few files in the same directory from which it was run:

 1. ImageData.h     - Contains the RLE compressed image data and that's about it.
-2. ImageData.c     - Includes ImageData.h and a handy function which will decode the data
+2. ImageSizes.h    - An array which contains the width/height of every image.
-3. ImageDef.h      - Holds an enum for use with ImageData.c to reference the images in code
+3. ImageNames.h    - Holds an enum to reference the images by name.
 4. Palette.h       - Contains all of the color data to decode the images.
-Used by ImageData.c

-If you use this program in your project:
+If you wish to use this in a project, check out the demo/template code in Res.c.
-Try to implement it so that when you edit a graphic all you need to do is run the program (without needing to move or change any of the output files before compiling).

-...Otherwise you can edit the source code for your specific needs (or simply copy the RLE compressed ImageData.h and discard the rest).
+Troubleshooting:

+  The color purple is invisible in my image!

+      By default a color key is enabled in Img2C (255 Red 0 Green 255 Blue).
+      You can specify '000000' to Img2C and delete the Color Key filter in Res.c.

+  My images have holes in them while using a color key!

+      Try including a dummy 1x1 image with the color key you use for translucency.
+Name it "_ColorKey".
+      This can happen if the palette fills up very fast and the color key gets added after it fills.

+  The software crashes when attempting to display my image!

+      If your image is very very large, it's possible (depending on the compiler) that you may run out of stack.
+      Try using another compiler, if it fixes it then try downscaling the image.
+Stack space may be the issue.